wp-plugins/nextgen-facebook/readme.txt

 = 6.8 =

-Added a Contact Methods metabox on the Advanced settings page to customize/enable/disable social contact fields (Pro version).
+Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields (Pro version).

 = 6.7.4.2 =